NgokNgo/computational-finance/README.md

 # Pipeline
-## STAGE 1: CRAWLING DATA
-Use crawler to get data of stocks manually or use library `vnstock` for VN-Index stocks.
-(other markets: `yfinance` for US stocks, `binance` for crypto, ...)
+1. CRAWLING DATA: Use crawler to get data of stocks manually or use library `vnstock` for VN-Index stocks. (other markets: `yfinance` for US stocks, `binance` for crypto, ...)

-## STAGE 2: PREPROCESSING AND MANAGING DATA
-Preprocess data with `qlib` library
+2. PREPROCESSING AND MANAGING DATA with `qlib` library

-## STAGE 3: ALPHA FACTORS CREATION AND BACKTEST
+3. ALPHA FACTORS CREATION AND BACKTEST
+4. PORTFOLIO MODELING AND BACKTEST

 # TODO:
-- [x] preprocessing data
-- [ ] build alpha factors (alpha combination) and backtest with custom formulas
+- [ ] run model-based strategies and optimize hyperparameters with walk-forward validation
+- [ ] implement optimizer for portfolio construction
-- [ ] build alpha factors and backtest with machine learning models
+- [ ] combined alpha factors
+- [ ] implement more advanced strategies (XGBoost, LSTM,...)
-- [ ] build portfolio model and backtest
+- [ ] Agent for strategy selection and portfolio rebalancing

 # note for alpha combination:
 - low correlation